openglbook/openglbook.com/_includes/chapter-4-content.md

 {% gist EddyLuten/5559ad12f033f0b2a33e %}

-Inside of the `InitWindow` function definition, right after the function call to `glutCloseFunc`, place the following line:
+Inside of the `InitWindow` function definition, right after the function call to `glutTimerFunc`, place the following line:

 <!--- 4.10 -->
 {% gist EddyLuten/90eaa15298c6dfd15462 %}